guruyuga/gurunudi/README.rst

-    response = AI("how are you?").chat #returns a string ex: "I am fine" response = AI("where is Badami").chat #returns a string ex: "in Karnataka, India" response = AI("do you eat cakes?").chat #returns a string ex: "softwares do not eat" response = AI("solve 3x-12=0").chat #returns a string ex: "4"
+    response = AI("how are you?").chat #returns a string ex: "I am fine" response = AI("where is Badami").chat #returns a string ex: "in Karnataka, India" response = AI("do you eat cakes?").chat #returns a string ex: "software do not eat" response = AI("solve 3x-12=0").chat #returns a string ex: "4"